 The condition is more advanced at this stage.
 The retinal blood vessels are so damaged that they eventually close off.
 New and more fragile vessels grow over the retina, and sometimes into the vitreous.
 They bleed and can cause vitreous hemorrhages.
 This can block light from reaching the retina, which can make the vision blurry.
 Abnormal blood vessels can contract and pull the retina away from its base, causing distorted vision.
 Regular annual eye exams are a necessity for patients with diabetes mellitus because they may not always experience noticeable symptoms.
 Once they reach the point of having proliferative diabetic retinopathy, they may experience clouding, distortions, blurring or even a complete loss of sight.

 Diabetic Retinopathy Treatment

 Diabetic retinopathy treatment is based on the location of the disease.
 When leakage is found in the peripheral retina, constant monitoring may be necessary.
-If retinopathy affects the macula or areas of central vision, our diabetic retinopathy doctor, John Bello, M.D., will usually treat the disease with laser correction.
+If retinopathy affects the macula or areas of central vision, our diabetic retinopathy doctor, Dr. Dhaliwal, will usually treat the disease with laser correction.
 Once damage to vision has been done, it is permanent.
 Lasers may be used to shrink abnormal blood vessels and reduce risk of new problematic vessels, before they progress further.
 If a persistent vitreous hemorrhage or a retinal detachment is present, a procedure called a vitrectomy must be performed.
 This removes the cloudy vitreous and replaces it with a saline solution.
 The use of an eye patch is necessary for a few days after the procedure.

 Diabetic retinopathy, though it can have devastating effects, is best prevented by a healthy lifestyle and regular eye exams.
 Having control of blood sugar, avoiding tobacco use and monitoring hypertension all decrease the chance of developing proliferative diabetic retinopathy.